HegalBanjade/hegalbanjade.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I was born in Nepal, but mostly grew up In the United States.
-I speak both English and Nepali; however, with Nepali put heavy emphasis on “speak”.
+I speak both English and Nepali, but with Nepali put heavy emphasis on “speak”.

 With all the creative passions I have, I like to consider myself as belonging within the camp of “jack of all trades, master of none”.
 Generally, I hope to use this space as an archive for all the different things I do.

-My art and general world view is very influenced by my politics (this could also work vice versa).
-Politically I view myself as not necessarily having labels, but I believe in the dignity of all and the uplifting of the working and working poor.
+My art and world view is very much influenced by my politics (this could also work vice versa).
+Politically I view myself as not necessarily having labels, but I believe in the dignity & equality of all.